Mental Health Resources

 College can be a difficult time, beset by high expectations from professors, peers, family, and more.
 It is often a student’s first long tenure on his own, and social aspects of the experience can be rewarding, but also overwhelming.
 The mental health of our undergraduates is a priority at Chi Psi, and we never condone activities that interfere with their well-being.
 Chi Psi takes a strong stance against hazing, assault, hate, etc. You can read more about the Chi Psi Cares program here.

-Mental Well-being for Students (via Everfi) equips undergraduates with essential skills and information to navigate the stressors and emotional challenges associated with college life.
+Mental Well-Being for Students is an online learning module delivered by Vector LMS that equips undergraduates with essential skills and information to navigate the stressors and emotional challenges associated with college life.
 The course helps learners practice self-care, recognize when they or their peers are in distress, and take action to find additional support.
-This pillar of the Chi Psi Cares program is called “Help Your Brothers.”
+It is required for Chi Psi members the semester they join.
+This pillar of the Chi Psi Cares program is called